polar-app/polar-app/README.md

 Since storage is local you're not reliant on one specific cloud provider.
 You can also use tools like git or Dropbox to synchronize across machines.

-# Pagemarks

-Pagemarks provide a way for you to keep track of your reading by marking portions of your document as 'read'.
-You can have multiple pagemarks per document.

-Additionally there is a progress bar that tracks the progress of the document based on the number of pagemarks you've created.

-Right now usage is only via keyboard bindings:

-## Linux / Windows key bindings

- - Control Alt N - create a new pagemark on the current page
- - Control Alt click - create a pagemark on the page up until the current mouse click
- - Control Alt E - erase the current pagemark

-## MacOS Key bindings

- - Meta-Command N - create a new pagemark on the current page
- - Meta-Command click - create a pagemark on the page up until the current mouse click
- - Meta-Command E - erase the current pagemark

 # Text Highlights